JeffreyBull76/CI_project4/README.md

 ### **Gallery**

 Once signed in the user is presented with a gallery, this displays all the images in a responsive column layout.
-Initially a masonry flex layout was ideated.
-This proved very difficult to combine with my dynamically built gallery (using jinja syntax) which builds the collection of images.
-A few versions were attempted but none worked satisfactorily.
+Initially a masonry grid layout was ideated.
+This proved very difficult to combine with my dynamically built gallery (using jinja syntax) which builds the collection of images, ultimately that solution was abandoned.
+If a future version was built with different technologies (using react and cloudinarys built in features) this could be reinstated.
+But ultimately the live version presented was a good compromise that wasn't to complex.
+A few other versions were tried but none worked satisfactorily.
 In the end I found an online resource which had a column based layout (see tech used section).
-This was then tweaked to meet the sites needs.
+This was then tweaked to meet the sites need.
+*I also tested a paginated solution here but it ultimately didn't work well with repsonsive layouts.
+It would require a lot of callbacks scripting to make it recognise the users device and responsively paginate.
+So the idea was scrapped.
+(In an infinite loading layour masonry grid as mentioned above, this could be reinstated)*

 <details><summary>Gallery</summary>